 As well as ensuring your conservatory is well ventilated and cool, controlling the temperature to keep it warm is also very important.
 This part of maintenance is super simple – invest in a small heater, or large heater depending on the size of your conservatory.
 They are fairly inexpensive to run and will heat up your living space quickly.
 If you’re not spending time in your conservatory you do not need it constantly running, and of course, ensure the heater is turned off when you leave the house.
 Electric radiators are also an easy solution to conservatory heaters, as conveniently the existing pipework does not need to be extended or re-laid, meaning you can just plug the heater in and heat up the room instantly.

 Creating heat can also be as simple as investing in draught excluders to run along the bottom of doors to limit warmth escaping.
 Further adding blankets to furniture such as seating areas and rugs to floors which will also create a homely feel.
+Conservatory maintenance isn’t just about the mundane task of cleaning!

 Sometimes investing in underfloor heating is the way to go for some conservatories as it provides a steady flow of heating throughout the room and is of course very discreet.
 Underfloor heating can take some time to heat up, which in turn means it also takes some time to cool down.
 Please be aware that some underfloor heating can only be installed during the building of your conservatory and can also only be laid under certain floor coverings which may limit the design choices for your home.
 We recommend avoiding adding underfloor heating to wooden floors as it may warp over a period of time, as well as carpet flooring as it stops the heat from rising altogether.

-MAINTENANCE MADE EASY
+CONSERVATORY MAINTENANCE MADE EASY

-All in all, maintaining your conservatory can be inexpensive and as simple as it needs to be.
+All in all, conservatory maintenance can be inexpensive and as simple as it needs to be.
 Keeping your conservatory clean is the same as any other room in the house, even if you only use it at certain times of the year.
 Bear in mind that glass buildings can let out up to 8x the warmth as a regular walled building, so managing the temperature can go a long way.
 Get in touch with us today if you’re looking to enhance your home with a conservatory.